SachnhaReset1010/Project_reset1010/Backend/README.md

 * Using Tesseract OCR to detect street names/home number
 ![file4_bcc2](https://user-images.githubusercontent.com/69978820/99877042-a500a280-2bfb-11eb-89cd-5fccea29f205.png)

-### Feature 3: Detecting and comparing customer photos for identify verification
+### Feature 3: Detecting and comparing customer's photos for identity verification

 #### Step 1: Detecting face image from upload identity card
 * Detecting face using object detection technique of the developed model